University of Santo Tomas Faculty of Arts and Letters: Faculty of Arts and Letters Student Council

-The Faculty of Arts and Letters Student Council (referred to as ABSC for brevity) - is the primary student governing body of all bonafide students of the Faculty of Arts and Letters.
+The Faculty of Arts and Letters Student Council (formally known as the Artlets Student Council, and referred to as ABSC for brevity) is the primary student governing body of all bonafide students of the Faculty of Arts and Letters.
 It is currently divided into two bodies, namely, the executive board, and the Board of Majors.
-The executive board is composed of the seven faculty-wide elective officers (President, Vice President for External Affairs, Vice President for Internal Affairs, Secretary, Treasurer, Auditor, and Public Relations Officer), and the Board of Majors, colloquially referred to as "Bom", which exercises quasi-legislative and quasi-judicial powers, is composed of the highest executive officer of each existing academic society in the faculty.
+The executive board is composed of the seven faculty-wide elective officers (president, vice president for External Affairs, vice president for internal affairs, secretary, treasurer, auditor, and public relations officer), and the Board of Majors, colloquially referred to as "Bom", which exercises quasi-legislative and quasi-judicial powers, and is composed of the highest executive officer of each existing academic society in the faculty.
 The ABSC Constitution provides for a need to have a Speaker in the Board of Majors.
 Current initiatives of the Board of Majors include the de facto Deputy Speaker and Secretary.

 The contemporary ABSC can trace its roots from the Pax Romana which exercises the functions of a student forum in the university during the Martial Law period in the Philippines under the dictatorship of President Ferdinand E. Marcos.
 A student council was already in operation when the Marcos administration discouraged the formation of student councils.
 The former AB Student Council ceased operations.
 Although, to further put into realization in the context of academic and social liberty as students of the premiere liberal arts college of the University of Santo Tomas, academic societies were founded in the 1970s and are still existing today and are older than many student councils.
 However, no academic society in the faculty held the specific term "Student Council" and there was no unifying student council for all students of Arts and Letters back then.